-Each calendar year, at least one formal Tribal consultation meeting shall take place to discuss topics of interest to the Exchange and the Tribes as reflected in a jointly-developed meeting agenda.
+Each calendar year, at least one formal Tribal consultation meeting shall take place to discuss topics of interest to the Exchange and the Tribes as reflected in a jointlydeveloped meeting agenda.
 During that meeting, the current consultation policy will be reviewed and recommendations for policy improvements may be suggested to Exchange staff.
 In addition, the Tribal Advisory Workgroup membership and progress will be reviewed and modified if deemed necessary.
 Annual Tribal consultations will be held face-to-face, and will also have a call-in line available.
 Additionally:

-- The Exchange will strive to provide Tribal leaders with a Save-the-Date notification for the consultation at least 90 days in advance of the meeting. - The Exchange will provide a consultation agenda to Tribal leaders at least 30 calendar days prior to the meeting. - Notification of the consultation will be provided both electronically and via postal service.
+- The Exchange will notify all Tribal leaders of the annual consultation at least 30 calendar days prior to the meeting. - Notification of the consultation will be provided both electronically and via postal service